nuuuwan/news_lk3_data/README.md

 Eight persons including 04 officers of the Excise Department have been arrested by Police Narcotics Bureau (PNB) along with 45 kg of Kerala cannabis from Negombo and Chilaw areas, the police said.

+Meanwhile, a van belonging to the Excise Department in which the arrested officers were travelling has also been taken to police custody.

 ◼️

 [Data](articles/440bfbca.json)